DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 - $S_{T} = \$70$, then I’m regretting our agreement since I could
 have paid \$70 spot.
 You’re happy with getting K = \$76.50.
 - My payoff is $(S_{T} − K) × m = −\$6, 500$ (your gain).

-In the 2 nd scenario, you hope that I fulfi l my obligations and still buy it off you, and this introduces the idea of counterparty risk.
+In the 2nd scenario, you hope that I fulfil my obligations and still buy it off you, and this introduces the idea of counterparty risk.

 > Counterparty risk is a big thing
 > - hoping that the losing party is going to pay

 The payoff diagram for my long forward position with you is: